GrosSlava/gaml-c/Documentation/LanguageStandard/3-Functions/02-FunctionImplementation.md

 - nested namespaces `{ {} }` can't be used unlike c++
 - all operations must end with ';'
+- local variable declared in the scope of the operator is invisible to the top-level scope
+- when accessing a variable, the one closest to the current scope is selected

 ### Function calling formual